naddison36/tx2uml/README.md

 UML sequence diagram of transaction contract calls. (default)

 Arguments:
   txHash(s)                  Transaction hash or an array of hashes in hexadecimal format with a 0x prefix.
-If running for multiple transactions, the comma separated list of transaction hashes must not have white spaces.
+If running for multiple transactions, the comma-separated list of transaction hashes must not have white spaces.

 Options:
-  -a, --noAddresses <value>  Hide calls to contracts in a list of comma separated addresses with a 0x prefix.
+  -a, --noAddresses <value>  Hide calls to contracts in a list of comma-separated addresses with a 0x prefix.
   -d, --depth <value>        Limit the transaction call depth.
   -e, --noEther              Hide ether values. (default: false) -g, --noGas                Hide gas usages. (default: false)